Skip to main content

 After completing MA Education (Leadership and Management) in 2024, Beth’s interests peaked around leadership, staff belonging, and motivation.

-Safeguarding is a crucial part of her role as PDBA Programme Manager.
-After 2 and a half years of being a Designated Safeguarding Officer, Beth realised this role has significantly changed the way she sees the world and her motivation to continue in the role.
+Safeguarding was a crucial part of her role as PDBA Programme Manager, sparking an interest in the impact the role has on the professional.
+After 2 and a half years of being a Designated Safeguarding Lead, Beth realised the role had significantly changed the way she sees the world and her motivation to continue in the role.
 After speaking to colleagues and realising this was not a unique experience, Beth was surprised to find no literature around the topic, inspiring her to undertake a research doctorate.

-Research title: Seeing the World Through a Safeguarding Lens: Exploring the Impact of Secondary Trauma on the Worldviews and Motivation of Designated Safeguarding Leads in Further Education
+Research title: Seeing the World Through a Safeguarding Lens: Exploring the Impact of Vicarious Trauma on the Beliefs, Values, Motivations and Practices of Appointed Safeguarding Professionals in Further Education

 Beth Wolstenholme